Luminous efficacy: Scotopic vision

 Spectral radiance of a black body.
-Energy outside the visible wavelength range (~380–750 nm, shown by grey dotted lines) reduces the luminous efficiency.
+Wavelengths outside the visible light band (~380–750 nm, bounded within grey dotted lines) have very low luminous efficiency.

 Lighting efficiency

 Artificial light sources are usually evaluated in terms of luminous efficacy of the source, also sometimes called wall-plug efficacy.
 This is the ratio between the total luminous flux emitted by a device and the total amount of input power (electrical, etc.) it consumes.
 The luminous efficacy of the source is a measure of the efficiency of the device with the output adjusted to account for the spectral response curve (the luminosity function).
 When expressed in dimensionless form (for example, as a fraction of the maximum possible luminous efficacy), this value may be called luminous efficiency of a source, overall luminous efficiency or lighting efficiency.

 The main difference between the luminous efficacy of radiation and the luminous efficacy of a source is that the latter accounts for input energy that is lost as heat or otherwise exits the source as something other than electromagnetic radiation.
 Luminous efficacy of radiation is a property of the radiation emitted by a source.
 Luminous efficacy of a source is a property of the source as a whole.